BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_7__making_multiple_food_items_space_cabbages_.md

     foods[count].speed(0)
     foods[count].setposition(random.randint(-290, 290), random.randint(-290, 290))
 ```

-So we use the append function to add our maximum number of cabbages held in the list, so foods.[1] is a turtle object, foods.[2] is a turtle object etc. etc.
+So we use the append function to add our maximum number of cabbages held in the list, so foods.\[1\] is a turtle object, foods.\[2\] is a turtle object etc. etc.

 Step 3.
-Now you need to do the same thing for moving the turtle within the # Move Food around section by changing:
+Now you need to do the same thing for moving the turtle within the \# Move Food around section by changing

+this:

 ```python
 # Move food around
     food.forward(3)
 ```

 to:

 ```python
 # Move food around
     for count in range(maxFoods):
         foods[count].forward(3)
 ```

-And then indent and change:
+And then indent and change

+this:

 ```python
     # Boundary Food Checking x coordinate
     if food.xcor() > 290 or food.xcor() <- 290: